JeroFloyd/VITALYZ/README.md

 # 🧠 VITALYZ – Smart Health Monitoring & Predictive Risk System

+I built this app during my internship at Qatar University where I worked under Dr. Kishor Kumar Sadasivuni.
 VITALYZ is an intelligent health monitoring system that combines wearable sensor data, real-time analytics, and machine learning to predict potential health risks such as heatstroke, organ stress, and dehydration.
 The system is designed to enable **preventive healthcare** by continuously analyzing physiological signals and providing actionable insights.

 ---